w3c/wai-website/pages/about/groups/task-forces/pdf-aam.md

 ## Publications

-The PDF-AAM Task Force will develop and maintain the [PDF-AAM]](https://w3c.github.io/pdf-aam/) for the ARIA Working Group.
+The PDF-AAM Task Force will develop and maintain the [PDF Accessibility API Mappings &mdash; 2024 Editor’s Draft](https://w3c.github.io/pdf-aam/) for the ARIA Working Group.

 ## Contact the chairs

-If you have a question for the APG Task Force, email the [chairs](https://www.w3.org/groups/tf/pdf-aam/participants/#chairs) or the [W3C staff contact](https://www.w3.org/groups/tf/pdf-aam/participants/#staff).
+If you have a question for the PDF-AAM Task Force, email the [chairs](https://www.w3.org/groups/tf/pdf-aam/participants/#chairs) or the [W3C staff contact](https://www.w3.org/groups/tf/pdf-aam/participants/#staff).